Twoubadou: Origins

 The structure of the twoubadou song is a simple two-part, verse–chorus form.
 In Haiti, twoubadou is beloved by the people as their national music, but it is nearly unknown in the rest of the world.

 The type of performer designated by the term twobadou changed over time.
-Gage Averill has described the singer Auguste de Pradines (1879-1947), widely known by the name Kandjo, as an archetype of the meaning of the term as it evolved in the twentieth century:
+Gage Averill has described the singer Auguste de Pradines (1879–1947), widely known by the name Kandjo, as an archetype of the meaning of the term as it evolved in the twentieth century:

 Popular culture

 Mizik twoubadou (troubadour music) has always had a following in Haiti, especially in small nightclubs where combos of two guitars, maracas, tanbou, and a pair of vocalists serenade dancers with Haitian and Cuban music.
 Perhaps the most famous contemporary component of the twoubadou style among popular entertainers in the latter twentieth century was Jean-Gesner Henry, better known as Coupé Cloué was renowned for his sexually suggestive lyrics.
 Recently, commercial artists have embraced the twoubadou sound, releasing several albums in recent years that foreground the guitar and the rhythms of Cuban music.
 One of the most successful releases is Haitiando, a three-CD series of Cuban music translated into Kreyòl and sung to the music of the two-guitar ensemble.
 The Haitiando series makes the often forgotten connection between Haitian and Cuban music explicit with their translations of popular Cuban songs in Kreyòl.

 Although more popular during times past, today it is sometimes considered passé (old-fashion) or only for the old folks.
 Although more recently, it has begun being eclipsed by more popular forms of rasin and kompa music, it is making a comeback even among groups like Mizik Mizik.
 The song "Blakawout" from their album of in 1999 has made this a popular form of music among the younger crowds.
 Troubadours perform in small ensembles and can be found in larger restaurants, playing requests for patrons for small donations, or performing outdoors for celebrations.

 Some renowned compas bands and musicians have incorporated twoubadou into some of their songs.
-The 56th President of Haiti, Michel Martelly's (known by his stage name Sweet Micky) Pa Manyen Fanm Nan, Alan Cavé's Ma Rose, Mika Benjamin's Ou Pati, and T-Vice's Tu Me Touches, were all hits.
+The 56th President of Haiti, Michel Martelly's (known by his stage name Sweet Micky) Pa Manyen Fanm Nan, Alan Cavé's Ma Rose, Mikaben's Ou Pati, and T-Vice's Tu Me Touches, were all hits.

 Twoubadou groups can be heard in Haiti at fèt patwonal (patron’s day feasts), during Carnival, at private parties, and in hotels and restaurants frequented by tourists.